shrut1sagar/momentic_alpha/docs/DEV_NOTES.md

   - Raise clear exceptions on failure with file/instrument context.
 - Writing behavior:
   - Convert `timestamp` back to ISO strings.
-  - Ensure strict descending order by `timestamp`.
+  - Ensure strict descending order by `timestamp` (newest first on disk), regardless of input ordering.
   - Ensure column naming/ordering follows conventions.
 - All CSV access points should use these functions instead of ad-hoc `pd.read_csv`.
 - Consider a custom `SchemaValidationError` (either in `schemas.py` or shared `src/utils/errors.py`) for clarity.
+- On-disk contract: all CSVs (raw, processed, results) are stored strictly descending by `timestamp` for human inspection; writers must enforce this even if internal DataFrames are ascending.
+Readers may return ascending DataFrames for analytics/backtesting, but the persisted representation is always newest-first.

 ### src/data/loaders.py – instrument-specific convenience loaders